[###style:css-sidetoc]

 ### as "concoradance" and "standards" in @@documentarianism

-This point is crucial, and ties back to the point about quality above.
-It is an embodiment of something unique, non-trivial, continuous, pristine, common — beyond a template.
-This is the difference between ipad's diatonic synth apps ("everything you press sounds good") vs analog synthesizer music.
+Real, non-cynical efforts towards a superior quality in collaborative relations are the only way to birth results that are unique, non-trivial, continuous, pristine, common — beyond a template.
+This is the difference between ipad's diatonic synth apps ("everything you press sounds good huh!") vs analog synthesizer music.
 Or IKEA vs hand-made pottery.

 I believe in: